libersoft-org/yellow-documentation/AMTP.md

 - [**Modules**]()
 - [**Example**](#example)

+## Development state

+This is just a draft.
+It is not the final version of protocol, some parts might be obsolete, we are working on new version!

 ## About

 The **Advanced Mail Transfer Protocol (AMTP)** is the next generation of e-mail protocol, extending beyond the traditional limitations of SMTP by supporting a broader range of communication modules, such as messages, forums, and more.
 Unlike SMTP, AMTP uses more modern, efficient, and secure methods for data transfer, identification, and addressing by leveraging [**ODTP**](./ODTP.md) (Open Data Transfer Protocol).

-## Development state

-This is just a draft.
-It is not the final version of protocol, some parts might be obsolete, we are working on new version!

-## Protocol objectives
+### Protocol objective

+...

 ## Architecture